 Phone – 0344 815 5000

 The Leicester Market is the largest covered outdoor market in Europe and has been exactly where it sits now for 700 years.
 That’s right; the market has been flourishing in the city centre for almost seven centuries.
 Over here, you can also find a statue of the 5th Duke of Rutland and a Lloyd’s Bar.
 The best time to get an authentic feel of the Leicester Market is on a Saturday afternoon.
-Wander leisurely at the market to browse the fruit, vegetable, clothes, and other products at the 270 stalls.
+The butchers at the Food Hall have a broad assortment of high-quality meat and poultry.
+Deli vendors provide a wonderful selection of artisan cheeses, prepared sliced meats, bacon, and local pork pies to make a nice deli-style buffet meal.
+Two excellent fishmongers offer a diverse assortment of fish and seafood, including king prawns, scallops, salmon, seabass, cod, tuna, and sometimes even swordfish!

 Address – Market Pl, Leicester LE1 5GG, United Kingdom.